linear-b/gitstream/docs/examples.md

 For example, assume we have an old API `callElvis` we want to switch from to a new API `callGaga`, gitStream can review and trigger a change request automatically when the PR includes use of the deprecated API.

-This pattern allows to define best practices in `.cm` code.
+This pattern allows defining best practices in `.cm` code.

 ![Request changes automatically](screenshots/change_use_deprectaed_api.png)